 January in Lisbon: Quiet, Cheap, Surprisingly Pleasant

-January is Lisbon’s quietest month, and that’s exactly its appeal.
-Tourist numbers drop to roughly a third of August’s volumes, hotel rates fall by 50–70 percent compared with peak summer, and you can wander Alfama or have lunch at a famous tasca without a reservation.
-Daytime highs of 15°C (59°F) and crisp, often sunny afternoons make sightseeing very doable — Lisbon sees around 5 hours of daily sunshine even in January.
+January is Lisbon’s quietest month — and that’s precisely its appeal.
+Tourist numbers drop to roughly a third of August’s volumes, hotel rates fall 50–70% compared with peak summer, and you can walk into Alfama or book a table at a famous tasca without planning two weeks out.
+Daytime highs of 15°C (59°F) and crisp, often sunny afternoons make sightseeing very comfortable.
+Lisbon averages around 5 hours of daily sunshine even in January.

-The trade-off is rain: about 11 wet days in the month and average precipitation of 95 mm.
+The trade-off is rain: about 11 wet days in the month, average precipitation of 95 mm.
 Pack a packable rain jacket and waterproof shoes.
-Evenings are chilly (8°C / 46°F), so a proper jacket and a layer underneath are both helpful.
-The Tagus winds can bite on the waterfront after sunset.
+Evenings are chilly (8°C / 46°F); a proper jacket and a layer underneath are both worthwhile.
+The Tagus winds bite on the waterfront after sunset.

-Best for: Budget travelers, museum lovers (no queues at MAAT or the Gulbenkian), digital nomads on long stays, and travelers who hate crowds.
+Best for: Budget travellers, museum lovers (no queues at MAAT or the Gulbenkian), digital nomads on long stays, anyone who hates crowds.

 Don’t miss: The post-Christmas Wonderland Lisboa winter market (running until January 5), seasonal Bolo-Rei (king cake) at Confeitaria Nacional, and the rare chance to photograph empty stretches of Alfama at golden hour.

 February is arguably Lisbon’s most underrated month.
 Temperatures begin to climb (highs of 16°C / 61°F), almond and mimosa trees bloom across the city, and you’ll often catch stretches of perfectly clear, jacket-weather days.
-Rainfall starts to ease compared to January, and by late February the first café terraces re-open along Príncipe Real and Cais do Sodré.
+Rainfall eases compared to January, and by late February the first café terraces reopen along Príncipe Real and Cais do Sodré.

-Carnival (Carnaval) usually falls in February or early March, with parades in Lisbon and a much bigger celebration in nearby Torres Vedras and Sesimbra — both easy day trips.
-Hotel rates remain low, except during Lisbon’s annual fashion week which can briefly tighten availability.
+Carnival (Carnaval) usually falls in February or early March — parades in Lisbon and a much bigger celebration in nearby Torres Vedras and Sesimbra, both easy day trips.
+Hotel rates stay low except during Lisbon’s annual fashion week, which can briefly tighten availability.

-Best for: Budget travelers who want better weather than January, photographers chasing soft winter light, and anyone planning a long trip with day trips to Sintra (which is also at its quietest).
+Best for: Budget travellers who want better weather than January, photographers chasing soft winter light, and anyone planning a long trip that includes day trips to Sintra — at its quietest all year.

 March in Lisbon: Spring Awakens

 March is when the city visibly shifts gears.
-Jacarandas haven’t yet bloomed, but cherry blossoms appear in parks, daytime highs climb into the high teens (18°C / 64°F), and the daylight stretches past 7 p.m. by month’s end.
-Rainfall drops to about 7 days, and you’ll get long runs of T-shirt afternoons interrupted by the occasional Atlantic shower.
+Jacarandas haven’t bloomed yet, but cherry blossoms appear in parks, daytime highs climb into the high teens (18°C / 64°F), and daylight stretches past 7 PM by month’s end.
+Rainfall drops to about 7 days and long runs of T-shirt afternoons become common, interrupted by the occasional Atlantic shower.

-Late March is also when the city’s tourism gears restart in earnest — boat trips on the Tagus resume, more rooftop bars open their terraces, and Sintra’s gardens begin to look properly lush.
-Daylight Saving Time begins on the last Sunday of March, gifting you long, golden evenings overnight.
+Late March is when tourism restarts in earnest — boat trips on the Tagus resume, rooftop bars open their terraces, and Sintra’s gardens begin to look properly lush.
+Daylight Saving Time begins on the last Sunday of March, gifting you long golden evenings overnight.

-Best for: Travelers who want spring weather without summer prices, cyclists and runners, and anyone planning a Lisbon-and-Sintra combo trip.
+Best for: Travellers who want spring weather without spring prices, cyclists and runners, anyone planning a Lisbon-and-Sintra combo.
 Watch for: Easter (Páscoa) can fall in late March or April; if it does, expect higher hotel rates and busier attractions for that week.

 April in Lisbon: Postcard Perfect

 April is when Lisbon shows off.
 Average highs of 20°C (68°F), comfortable lows of 12°C (54°F), and one of the lowest rainfall counts of the year (about 7 wet days) make this a near-ideal time to visit.
-Outdoor restaurants are fully back, the city’s famous miradouros (viewpoints) are sun-soaked but not yet packed, and the Tagus glints under impossibly clear skies.
+Outdoor restaurants are fully open, the miradouros are sun-soaked but not yet packed, and the Tagus glints under clear skies.

 April 25 is Freedom Day (Dia da Liberdade), commemorating the 1974 Carnation Revolution that ended the dictatorship.
-Expect public holidays, free entry to many monuments, and a celebratory atmosphere along Avenida da Liberdade.
-Easter holidays can also concentrate Portuguese family travel into Lisbon.
+Public holiday, free entry to many monuments, and a celebratory atmosphere along Avenida da Liberdade.
+Easter can also concentrate Portuguese family travel into Lisbon.

-Best for: First-time visitors, couples, photographers, and anyone planning to combine Lisbon with the Algarve (where the sea is still cool but pool weather is solid).
+Best for: First-time visitors, couples, photographers, and anyone combining Lisbon with the Algarve.

 May in Lisbon: The Sweet Spot

-If we had to pick one month, May would be it.
-Highs of 22°C (72°F), only about 4 rainy days, and an average of 10 daily sunshine hours create what locals call “the kindest weather of the year.”
-Jacarandas — the lavender-purple trees that line many of the city’s boulevards — typically bloom from mid-May into early June, painting Avenida Dom Carlos I and Largo do Carmo in dreamy violet.
+If forced to pick one month, May wins.
+Highs of 22°C (72°F), only about 4 rainy days, and an average of 10 daily sunshine hours — what locals call “the kindest weather of the year.”
+The jacarandas — Lisbon’s lavender-purple trees — typically bloom from mid-May into early June, painting Avenida Dom Carlos I and Largo do Carmo in violet.

-Hotel rates rise meaningfully in May compared to April, and Cruise ships start docking in greater numbers, but the city is still genuinely walkable and queues at major attractions remain reasonable.
-May 1 is Workers’ Day (a public holiday with most non-tourist shops closed), and Pentecost weekend can briefly spike hotel demand.
+Hotel rates rise meaningfully compared to April, and cruise ships start docking in greater numbers, but the city is still genuinely walkable and queues at major attractions remain reasonable.
+May 1 is Workers’ Day (a public holiday with most non-tourist shops closed).

-Best for: Travelers who want peak weather without peak prices, garden lovers, and beach-combo trips (the Atlantic is still cool at 17°C / 63°F but air temps are perfect for Cascais and Costa da Caparica).
+Best for: Travellers who want peak weather without peak prices, garden lovers, and beach-combo trips — the Atlantic runs cool at 17°C / 63°F but air temperatures are ideal for Cascais and Costa da Caparica.

 June in Lisbon: Festival Season Hits

 June is when Lisbon stops being a city and starts being a party.
-The Festas de Lisboa run from late May/early June through the end of the month, but the heart of the celebrations is the Santo António Festival from June 3 to 15, 2026, peaking on the night of June 12 and the day of June 13 (Lisbon’s municipal holiday).
-The historic neighborhoods of Alfama, Mouraria, Graça, Bica, and Bairro Alto fill with grilled-sardine smoke, paper streamers, beer kiosks, and Pimba pop blasting from every corner.
+The Festas de Lisboa run from late May through the end of June, but the heart of the celebrations is the Santo António Festival from June 3 to 15, 2026, peaking on the night of June 12 and the day of June 13 (Lisbon’s municipal holiday).
+Alfama, Mouraria, Graça, Bica, and Bairro Alto fill with grilled-sardine smoke, paper streamers, beer kiosks, and Pimba pop from every corner.

-Best for: Festival-chasers, music fans, food lovers (sardines are cheaper and better than ever), and travelers willing to pay for one of Europe’s most authentic urban festivals.
+Best for: Festival-chasers, food lovers (sardines are cheaper and better than ever), and travellers willing to pay for one of Europe’s most authentic urban celebrations.

 July in Lisbon: Hot, Crowded, Long

 July is high season.
-Daytime highs climb to 28°C (82°F), nights stay warm at 18°C (64°F), and rain is essentially absent (1 day of measurable rainfall on average).
-The trade-offs are real: hotel rates run 60–100 percent above April, the Tram 28 line stretches around the block at Martim Moniz, and the city’s most famous viewpoints can be uncomfortably packed at sunset.
+Highs of 28°C (82°F), warm nights at 18°C (64°F), essentially no rain (1 day average).
+The trade-offs are real: hotel rates run 60–100% above April, the Tram 28 boarding line stretches around the block at Martim Moniz, and the most-visited viewpoints at sunset can be uncomfortably packed.

-NOS Alive at Passeio Marítimo de Algés (early July) and Super Bock Super Rock (mid-July) bring international acts and tens of thousands of festival-goers — they’re spectacular but tighten hotel availability for those weekends.
-Beaches at Cascais, Estoril, and especially Costa da Caparica fill up; arrive before 11 a.m. or take a late-afternoon trip when crowds thin and the light turns golden.
+NOS Alive at Passeio Marítimo de Algés (early July) and Super Bock Super Rock (mid-July) bring international acts and tens of thousands of festival-goers — spectacular events but they tighten hotel availability for those weekends.
+Beaches at Cascais, Estoril, and Costa da Caparica fill up; arrive before 11 AM or go late afternoon when crowds thin and the light turns golden.

-Best for: Beach travelers, families with kids tied to school holidays, and anyone who wants the full “summer Lisbon” experience and doesn’t mind paying for it.
+Best for: Beach travellers, families tied to school holidays, anyone who wants full “summer Lisbon” and doesn’t mind paying for it.

 August in Lisbon: The Hot Paradox

-August is technically Lisbon’s hottest month (29°C / 84°F average highs, with 35°C+ heatwaves now common), but it’s also when many locals leave the city for the Algarve or the Azores.
-The result: a strange dual rhythm where tourist zones (Baixa, Belém, Alfama) are jam-packed while local neighborhoods like Campo de Ourique or Penha de França feel almost sleepy.
-Some smaller, beloved restaurants close for two-to-three-week summer holidays — always check before you go.
+August is Lisbon’s hottest month (29°C / 84°F average highs, with 35°C+ heatwaves now common), but it’s also when many locals leave for the Algarve or the Azores.
+The result is a strange dual rhythm: tourist zones (Baixa, Belém, Alfama) are jam-packed while local neighbourhoods like Campo de Ourique or Penha de França feel almost sleepy.
+Some beloved smaller restaurants close for two-to-three-week summer holidays — always check before you go.

-Heat is the real issue.
-Lisbon’s seven hills become punishing in midday August sun, and only about 60 percent of mid-range hotels have air conditioning that works at full capacity.
-Plan sightseeing for early morning (before 11 a.m.) and late afternoon, and reserve middays for shaded gardens (Estufa Fria, Gulbenkian Park), air-conditioned museums (Berardo, Gulbenkian), or the beach.
+Plan sightseeing for early morning (before 11 AM) and late afternoon.
+Reserve middays for shaded gardens (Estufa Fria, Gulbenkian Park), air-conditioned museums (Berardo, Gulbenkian), or the beach.

-Best for: Beach lovers, families on fixed school holidays, and travelers who want very long days and warm sea swimming.
-Avoid if: You hate heat or crowds.
+Best for: Beach lovers, families on fixed school holidays.
+Avoid if: you hate heat or crowds.

 September in Lisbon: The Insider’s Choice

 September is the month locals quietly recommend over July or August.
-Highs cool to a comfortable 27°C (81°F), rain is still rare (only about 3 wet days), and the sea is at its warmest of the year (20°C / 68°F).
-Crowds noticeably thin from the second week onward as European school holidays end, and hotel prices begin to drop by 20–30 percent compared to August.
+Highs cool to a comfortable 27°C (81°F), rain is still rare (about 3 wet days), and the sea reaches its warmest of the year (20°C / 68°F).
+Crowds thin noticeably from the second week as European school holidays end, and hotel prices start dropping 20–30% below August.

-Best for: Couples, food and wine travelers, beach lovers who want warm sea without summer crowds, and anyone planning a Lisbon-Sintra-Algarve loop.
+Best for: Couples, food and wine travellers, beach lovers who want warm sea without summer crowds, anyone planning a Lisbon-Sintra-Algarve loop.

 October in Lisbon: Golden Light, Empty Streets

-October is when Lisbon’s famous golden afternoon light becomes truly spectacular — every photo looks like a postcard.
+October is when Lisbon’s famous golden afternoon light becomes truly spectacular — every photo looks unreasonably good.
 Temperatures cool further (highs of 22°C / 72°F), the first proper rainfall returns (about 8 wet days), and crowds drop dramatically after the first week.
 By mid-October, you can walk into top restaurants on a Saturday night without a reservation.

-This is also when Lisbon’s cultural season restarts in earnest.
-New exhibitions open at MAAT, the Berardo, and the Gulbenkian; theaters launch their fall programs; and the Web Summit (early-to-mid November but logistics planning peaks in October) can briefly impact hotel rates if you’re traveling around the conference.
+Lisbon’s cultural season restarts in earnest: new exhibitions open at MAAT, the Berardo, and the Gulbenkian; theatres launch their autumn programmes.
+Web Summit (early-to-mid November, but logistics planning peaks in October) can impact hotel rates if you’re travelling around the conference.

-Best for: Photographers, couples, culture travelers, and anyone who wants the sweet spot of warm-but-not-hot weather and shoulder-season prices.
+Best for: Photographers, couples, culture travellers, and anyone who wants the sweet spot of warm-but-not-hot weather and shoulder-season prices.

 November in Lisbon: Rainy, Quiet, Cheap

-November is Lisbon’s wettest month — about 84 mm of rainfall and 10–12 wet days — which is why it’s also one of the cheapest.
-Highs of 17°C (63°F) keep things mild, and you’ll catch many bright, crystal-clear days between the rainy stretches.
-The city feels lived-in rather than visited; long lunches stretch into long evenings, fado houses fill with locals as well as tourists, and chestnut roasters appear on every corner from St. Martin’s Day (November 11) onward.
+November is Lisbon’s wettest month — about 84 mm of rainfall over 10–12 wet days — which is why it’s also one of the cheapest.
+Highs of 17°C (63°F) keep things mild, and you’ll get many bright, crystal-clear days between the rainy stretches.
+The city feels lived-in rather than visited.
+Fado houses fill with locals as well as tourists.
+Chestnut roasters appear on every corner from St. Martin’s Day (November 11) onward.

-Web Summit, one of Europe’s largest tech conferences, takes over the Parque das Nações district in early-to-mid November and tightens hotel availability across the city — book early or travel after Web Summit ends if you can.
+Web Summit, one of Europe’s largest tech conferences, takes over the Parque das Nações in early-to-mid November and tightens hotel availability citywide — book early or travel after it ends.

-Best for: Cozy-trip travelers, fado lovers, foodies, and budget-conscious visitors who don’t mind a packable umbrella.
+Best for: Cosy-trip travellers, fado lovers, foodies, and budget-conscious visitors who don’t mind carrying an umbrella.

 December in Lisbon: Lights, Markets, Reflections

 December has two distinct halves.
-The first three weeks are festive but uncrowded; Wonderland Lisboa opens at Eduardo VII Park (with an open-air ice rink and Ferris wheel running until early January), the Rossio Christmas Market fills the central square with chalets, and the city’s Christmas lights along Avenida da Liberdade and Chiado glow nightly from late November.
+The first three weeks are festive but uncrowded: Wonderland Lisboa opens at Eduardo VII Park (ice rink and Ferris wheel running until early January), the Rossio Christmas Market fills the central square with chalets, and Avenida da Liberdade and Chiado are strung with lights from late November.

-The week of Christmas through New Year’s Eve is its own thing.
-Hotels charge 30–80 percent premiums for the New Year’s window, the Praça do Comércio fireworks show draws hundreds of thousands of spectators, and waterfront hotels charge premium rates for view rooms.
+Christmas through New Year’s Eve is its own thing entirely.
+Hotels charge 30–80% premiums for the New Year’s window, the Praça do Comércio fireworks show draws hundreds of thousands of spectators, and waterfront view rooms sell out months ahead.
 Christmas Day itself is quiet — most restaurants close, but hotel restaurants offer Christmas brunches typically priced around €70–€110 per person.

-Weather is mild compared to most of Europe (15°C / 59°F daytime highs), but evenings get chilly (9°C / 48°F) and December is one of Lisbon’s wettest months with around 11 rainy days.
-Pack layers, a real jacket, and an umbrella.
+Weather is mild by European standards (15°C / 59°F daytime), but evenings get chilly (9°C / 48°F) and December is one of Lisbon’s wettest months with around 11 rainy days.
+Pack layers and an umbrella.

-Best for: Christmas-market lovers, New Year’s travelers (book early!), and travelers escaping colder northern European winters.
+Best for: Christmas-market lovers, New Year’s travellers (book early), and anyone escaping a colder northern European winter.

-Best Time to Visit Lisbon for Specific Travelers
+Best Time to Visit Lisbon for Specific Travellers

 For First-Time Visitors

 Aim for late April through May or mid-September through mid-October.
-You’ll get warm sunny days, cool nights perfect for outdoor dining, manageable queues at major attractions, and prices well below summer peaks.
-Both windows let you do day trips to Sintra and Cascais comfortably without battling beach crowds.
+Warm sunny days, cool nights perfect for outdoor dining, queues at major attractions that are actually manageable, and prices well below summer peaks.
+Both windows work well for day trips to Sintra and Cascais without battling beach crowds.

 For Beach Lovers